 With a zip-up fly and button closure at the top, coupled with belt loops, Vans’ Solid Authentic Joggers are among the most pants-like pair of joggers on this list.

 That makes them a great option for anyone who’s looking to make his casual wardrobe look a little more athletic, but admittedly not the best bet for guys who are looking for their next pair of gym pants.

 Mack Weldon’s mission is to reinvent men’s basics.

 For their Ace sweatpants the brand opted for a design similar to the college sweats so many of us used to bum around campus in, but gave them a significant upgrade by opting for a good fit and a micro-sanded french terry cotton.

 They come in seven colors, including a particularly good looking charcoal heather, featured here.

 You Know the Best Joggers Men Can Buy

-Now that you know which brands ranked among the best men’s joggers on the market after my exhaustive (and again, somewhat embarrassing) deep dive, you can easily find the right pair of sweatpants to look sharp while keeping it casual.
+Now that you know which brands ranked among the best men’s joggers on the market, you can easily find the right pair of sweatpants to look sharp while keeping it casual.

 More Fitness, Health & Men’s Style Advice from Irreverent Gent: